kasnerz/factgenie/README.md

 See the [factgenie/data](factgenie/data) folder for example inputs and the [factgenie/outputs](factgenie/outputs) folder for example model outputs.

 The input data can have any format visualizable in the web interface - anything from plain text to advanced charts.
-The model outputs should be in plain text.
+The model outputs are presumably in plain text.

 ### 2) Prepare a data loader
 Write a data loader class for your dataset.
 The class needs to subclass the `Dataset` class in [factgenie/loaders/dataset.py](factgenie/loaders/dataset.py) and implement its methods.